 RadioShack also carries a simpler, but more modern prototyping shield designed by the Arduino team, to solder your own parts onto.
-In the future, look for shields like that one, with 18 pins at the top, which is the new Arduino standard.
+In the future, look for shields like that one, with 18 pins in the top row, which is the new Arduino standard.